 We did not visit Big Cave on this trip to Koh Mook.
 If you do visit, please let me know how it was!
 I’ll probably visit on my next trip back.

 Explore the Village

 One of the amazing things about Koh Mook is the authentic village vibe which it maintains.
-There is a fisherman village starts along the east coast and expands inland.
+There is a fisherman village that starts along the east coast and expands inland.
 Here you will find small stilt houses built along the klongs, and local stores selling southern Thai dishes.
 There are no 7/11’s, what a nice change!

 You can explore the area by the small elevated concrete roads which wind their way around the klongs.
 The best way to get around is by motorbike or bicycle.
-If going from Sivalai Beach to Charlie Beach, or vice versa, you will pass right through the middle of the village.
+This area reminds me of a little island in Bangkok called Bang Krachao.